Support homeXenium Onboard AnalysisAnalysis

 Important

 The format of the Xenium analysis summary file may change frequently as new features and improvements are added.
-The screenshots on this page may not always exactly match the latest version.
-Click here to read the release notes and here to see examples from public datasets.
+The screenshots on this page may not always exactly match the latest version and come from several datasets to illustrate functionality.
+Click here to read the release notes.

 The analysis_summary.html file generated by the Xenium Onboard Analysis pipeline should be among the first output files a researcher looks at after running the Xenium instrument.
 This file serves three purposes: